Connect with others who understand.

 What Causes Oral and Nasal Sores in People With Lupus?

 Lupus ulcers are usually red with a white halo.
 Oral ulcers most often appear on the roof of the mouth, inside the cheeks, or on the lips.
-Nasal ulcers usually appear on the septum (the division between the nostrils) or on the thick central cartilage of the nose.
+Nasal ulcers usually appear on the septum (the division between the nostrils) or the thick central cartilage of the nose.

 Active Lupus

-By some estimates, 45 percent of people with SLE experience mouth and nose sores.
+Between 8 percent and 45 percent of people with SLE experience mouth and nose sores.
 These can also be symptoms of other types of lupus, such as acute cutaneous lupus erythematosus and discoid lupus erythematosus.
 These ulcers are a common sign of active lupus or a lupus flare-up.

 Other Autoimmune Diseases